domcross/amzn-music-skill/README.md

 The MP3-stream is encoded with 22KHz sampling rate.
 The same stream-URL played with VLC on my desktop (iMac) plays with 44KHz.

-Sometimes the audio service is broken.
+Sometimes the audio service gets broken and Mycroft will no longer play the MP3 stream.
 A reboot of your Mycroft device helps in that case...

-The Amaz*n music service seems to have a limit on maximum concurrent connections and/or number of request over a time period.
+The Amaz*n music service seems to have a limit on maximum concurrent connections and/or number of request over a certain time period.
 If no music is played watch your logs for error messages...